 Keeping a cat that usually goes outdoors confined indoors can be stressful and frustrating for the cat.
 It’s important to ensure your cat continues to get daily activity to help both their mental and physical wellbeing.
 The following tips will allow them to adjust to their temporary indoor life.

 If you think your cat needs veterinary care you should call the practice for further advice in the first instance.
 Do not take your pet to the surgery unless your vet instructs you to.

 If you are self-isolating you will not be able to go to the vet with your cat for emergency treatment.
 Phone the vet for advice and if the vet agrees to treat your cat, you'll need to arrange for someone else to transport your cat to the vet for you.
 In this case, we’d recommend the following tips:

-Because of the possibility of COVID-19 transferring from an infected person to the fur of a cat and because so little is known about how long the virus might survive on the fur we advise against stroking or picking up strange cats (eg in the street) or allowing other people’s cats, stray or community cats into your house.
-We know that some cats do like to live in several households and ‘visit’ but not allowing them in during the current crisis will minimise any risks of cats helping to spread COVID-19.
+Because of the possibility of COVID-19 transferring from an infected person to the fur of a cat and because so little is known about how long the virus might survive on the fur we advise against stroking or picking up strange cats (eg in the street).
+If you do come into contact with a cat that is not your own you should maintain good hygiene and wash your hands with soap and hot water after handling.

 If a paper collar needs to be fitted to a stray cat, it’s important to minimise contact with the cat as much as possible and maintain good hygiene.
 Wash your hands with soap and hot water before and after handling the cat.

 Government advice on travel can be found here

 We advise you to check government guidance for where you live and for where the feral cats reside.

 Take care to avoid any contact with the cats, such as stroking.
 In all cases ensure good hygiene, particularly washing your hands with soap and hot water.

 Information is correct as of 26 July 2021.
 For up to date information on coronavirus, visit www.gov.uk/coronavirus